 This ancient form of classical conditioning has been practiced in China for centuries.
 Like yoga, it is sometimes recommended to help relieve arthritis pain.
 Clinical studies have found the following benefits of tai chi:

 - Reduced percentage of body fat

 - Lowered risk of falls in the elderly

 In a clinical trial of people with OA of the knee or hip (ranging in age from 49 to 81), those who practiced tai chi twice a week for 3 months showed improvement compared to those in the control group.
 Improvement was seen in the following areas:

 - Overall sense of quality of life

 - More satisfaction with general health

 - Less fatigue

 - Easier self management of arthritis symptoms

-Many of the herbs used to treat OA have not been tested on pregnant women and some are known to be unsafe in pregnancy.
-Don't take any medication, herb, or supplement when you are pregnant without first talking to your obstetrician.
+Many of the herbs used to treat OA have not been tested on pregnant women, and some are known to be unsafe in pregnancy.
+DO NOT take any medication, herb, or supplement when you are pregnant without first talking to your obstetrician.